LIVING ABROAD GUIDE SECTIONS:

 Local Communication

-Keep in mind that your phone needs to have a physical SIM slot in order to use a local SIM card.
+Keep in mind that your phone needs to have a physical SIM slot in order to use a local SIM card, as e-SIM options are not available to tourists.

 International Communication